Sockets

 Returns:

-StatisticSocket.getStatsByUser(data, options)
+StatisticSocket.sendStatsByUser(data, options)

 Arguments:

-• options (Object) – not used
+• options (Object) – Additional configuration parameters (currently unused).

 Returns: